 “When Cambridge Analytica studied the effectiveness of advertising using the GSR/Kogan personality types, as compared to more conventionally-targeted advertising, by comparing the number of clicks for every dollar spent, the GSR/Kogan data was shown to be less effective than standard off-the-shelf demographic segments.”

 Facebook itself has already stated that, while Kogan collected the data legitimately through his quiz app, he broke the platform’s terms of service by sharing the information with Cambridge Analytica.

-It’s unclear how the situation will develop, though it’s clear that more damning information is yet to come.
-Kogan is now considering suing Facebook, as his position at Cambridge will likely not be renewed.
+It’s unclear how the situation will develop, though it’s clear that the issue is far from resolved.
+Kogan is now considering suing Facebook as his position at Cambridge University will likely not be renewed.
 A lawsuit would certainly add to the controversy Facebook is mired in, one that Zuckerberg tried to alleviate by taking out full-page newspaper ad apologies.